When to plant Ranunculus in Marion County, FL

 Marion County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is February 15 and first fall frost is December 1.

-Marion County County sits in USDA Zone 9a.
+Marion County sits in USDA Zone 9a.
 Ranunculus grows reliably in zones 6a through 10b, so it's a good fit here.

-Can Ranunculus grow in Marion County County's climate?
+Can Ranunculus grow in Marion County's climate?

 Your Marion County Garden Planner — Free